straysheep-dev/grub-security/README.md

 # GRUB Security

-Security configurations for GRUB, a common Linux bootloader.
+Security configurations for [GRUB](https://www.gnu.org/software/grub/), a common Linux bootloader.

 The steps to enable signature checking do not appear to be fully documented in GRUB's manual (at least as far as what's required in recent Ubuntu desktop releases), which is why this repository and the tool [grub-mksignedboot.sh](/grub-mksignedboot.sh) were created.
 This tool will do everything outlined in this README automatically, and can be run again to update signatures.

 - [GRUB Security Manual](https://www.gnu.org/software/grub/manual/grub/grub.html#Security)

+---

 This README covers two main points:

-- Enforce signature checking in GRUB of the critical `/boot` components
+- Enforce signature checking in GRUB for the critical `/boot` components
 - Password protect the GRUB menu

 In both cases this does not prevent tampering, the goal is to detect it.

-Signing all of the /boot files means any modifications to them will *prevent the system from booting*.
+Signing all of the `/boot` files means any modifications to them will *prevent the system from booting*.
 This should serve as a warning to repeat and be familiar with these steps in a virtual machine or a test system before using them on production machines.

-Password protecting both the UEFI/BIOS menu, and the GRUB menu requires a (non-targeted) attacker to open the case of the device, and remove your internal drives (mounting them directly to a system of their own) to modify the boot partitions. *This can be detected by embedded UEFI/BIOS tamper protection mechanisms included by OEM's like Dell, or by sealing the screws on your case with paint or nail polish which won't prevent access but clearly shows if the case was opened.* Thanks to [Johannes Ullrich and the daily Stormcast](https://isc.sans.edu/podcast.html) as well as [Jim Ducroiset from Active Countermeasuers](https://www.youtube.com/watch?v=8izmlbFkBo4) for sharing the tip on using paint or nail polish!
+Password protecting both the UEFI/BIOS menu, and the GRUB menu requires a (non-targeted) attacker to open the case of the device, and remove your internal drives (mounting them directly to a system of their own) to modify the boot partitions. *This can be detected by embedded UEFI/BIOS tamper protection mechanisms included by OEM's like Dell, or by sealing the screws on your case with paint or nail polish which won't prevent access but clearly shows if the case was opened.* Thanks to [Johannes Ullrich and the Daily StormCast](https://isc.sans.edu/podcast.html) as well as [Jim Ducroiset from Active Countermeasuers](https://www.youtube.com/watch?v=8izmlbFkBo4) for sharing the tip on using paint or nail polish!

 This is an ideal situation.
 In less than ideal situations bypasses exist in less secure firmware which can allow attackers with physical access to enter the firmware's menu by connecting over external ports and sending a payload.